Muhammed-Bilal777/email-notification-system/README.md

 - Emails are sent using Nodemailer with Mailtrap for testing.
 - Email data is stored in MongoDB using the Email model.
 - Real-time status updates are provided using Socket.io.
+- Bull and Redis are used for mail queuing to ensure efficient and reliable email sending.

 ### 3. Real-time Email Status Updates
 - Users receive immediate feedback on the status of sent emails.